General practitioner, Rata arowhānui

 You need

-- to complete the Health Sciences First Year programme at the University of Otago OR the first year of either the Bachelor of Health Sciences or Bachelor of Science in Biomedical Science at the University of Auckland
+- to complete the Health Sciences First Year programme at the University of Otago OR the first year of either the Bachelor of Health Sciences or a Bachelor of Science in Biomedical Science at the University of Auckland

 - 2 years of general hospital experience after graduation